uhellstr/OpenXtalk-snake/README.md

 # livecode.snake
-The classic Snake game implemented in LiveCode 8.0.
+The classic Snake game implemented in LiveCode 8.0 but now supports OpenXtalk due to LiveCode going full commersial and no longer support the community edition.

+To download and use OpenXtalk see there forum at https://www.openxtalk.org/forum/

 THE CLASSIC SNAKE GAME